melkati/CO2-Gadget/README.md

 First you should edit some files with your own data and preferences.

-Edit the credentials.h substituting "MyWiFiSSID" with your own WiFi SSID and "some_secret_password" with your own WiFi password in:
+Edit the credentials.h file substituting "MyWiFiSSID" with your own WiFi SSID and "some_secret_password" with your own WiFi password in:

   #define  WIFI_SSID_CREDENTIALS  "MyWiFiSSID"
   #define  WIFI_PW_CREDENTIALS  "some_secret_password"

-In the same credentials.h file edit the IP of your MQTT broker, substituting 192.168.1.145 with your broker IP in: const  char *mqtt_server = "192.168.1.145";
+In the same credentials.h file edit the IP of your MQTT broker, substituting 192.168.1.145 with your broker IP address in:

+  const  char *mqtt_server = "192.168.1.145";

+You are done with credentials.
 Save the file credentials.h

-Now there are some more modifications different depending if you are using  PlatformIO of Arduino IDE.
+Now there are some more modifications in different places depending if you are using  PlatformIO of Arduino IDE.

 For PlatformIO:

 Edit the file platformio.ini.

-Change the next two lines with the COM port your TTGO T-Display board is connected to: upload_port = COMxx monitor_port = COMxx
+Change the next two lines with the COM port your TTGO T-Display board is connected to:

+  upload_port = COMxx
+  monitor_port = COMxx

 You should now modify the next three lines depending on if you want this feature enabled or disabled:

   -D SUPPORT_BLE
   -D SUPPORT_WIFI
   -D SUPPORT_MQTT

 In the options you want disabled put a semicolon in front of it e.g. if you dont wan't to use MQTT put a semicolon before the line "-D SUPPORT_MQTT" as in:

   ;     -D SUPPORT_MQTT

 A semicolon in this file is like deleting the line or converting it on a commentary.
 The compiler will just ignore it.

--D SUPPORT_BLE will enable BLE functionality (Bluetooth Low Energy) -D SUPPORT_WIFI will enable WiFi functionality
+  -D SUPPORT_BLE will *enable* BLE functionality (Bluetooth Low Energy) -D SUPPORT_WIFI will *enable* WiFi functionality
--D SUPPORT_MQTT will enable MQTT functionality (you must enable WiFi to use MQTT)
+  -D SUPPORT_MQTT will *enable* MQTT functionality (you must enable WiFi to use MQTT)

 If any of these lines start with a semicolon the functionality will be disabled.

+  ; -D SUPPORT_BLE will *disable* BLE functionality (Bluetooth Low Energy) ; -D SUPPORT_WIFI will *disable* WiFi functionality ; -D SUPPORT_MQTT will *disable* MQTT functionality (you must enable WiFi to use MQTT)

 Save the file platformio.ini